 Permits will vary depending on the scope and the location of your project.
-Applicants

-- are responsible for obtaining all necessary permits for the proposed project.
-Reference page 18 of the RGA "Project Readiness Resources" for more information. - 23.
+Applicants are responsible for obtaining all necessary permits for the proposed project.
+Refer to "Project Readiness Resources" of the RGA for more information. - 21.
 Cluster hub and spoke models are being planned with digesters on each dairy.
-Will CDFA confirm that a reasonable and acceptable approach for the cost of a centralized gas upgrading facility or centralized electric generation facility (built with capacity to serve several dairies), as well as the gathering line, is to allocate to each individual dairy digester project its proportional share of the centralized plant's total cost?
+Will CDFA confirm that a reasonable and acceptable approach for the cost of a centralized gas upgrading facility or centralized electric generation facility (built with the capacity to serve several dairies), as well as the gathering line, is to allocate to each individual dairy digester project its proportional share of the centralized plant's total cost?
 CDFA cannot guarantee that each digester project submitted as part of a cluster will be selected for award.
 Therefore, the total cost of a centralized facility may not be guaranteed funding.
-Grant funds cannot be used to fund duplicate equipment or activities that will receive funding from the California Public Utilities Commission (CPUC) pilot project authorized by California Health and Safety Code Section 39730.7(d)(2).

-- 24. Does the Application ID number need to be in the top left corner of every page of the attachments and supporting materials? - At a minimum, the first page for each attachment or supporting materials document (e.g., Attachment 4: Financials, Supporting Materials 1.2, etc.) must include the Application ID number.
-This requirement will help ensure a consistent review of grant applications. - 25.
+Grant funds cannot be used to fund duplicate equipment or activities that will receive funding from the California Public Utilities Commission (CPUC) pilot project authorized by California Health and Safety Code Section 39730.7(d)(2). - 22.
+Does the Application ID number need to be in the top left corner of every page of the attachments and supporting materials?
+For the 2023 solicitation, we are shifting from using the "Application ID" to "Project Title" due to the limitations of our new online application portal, Amplifund.
+At a minimum, the first page for each attachment or supporting materials document (e.g., Attachment 4: Financials, Supporting Materials 1.2, etc.) must include the Project Title.
+This requirement will help ensure a consistent review of grant applications. - 23.
 If awarded, will recipients be required to comply with the California Labor Code and Public Contract Code, which includes prevailing wage?
+Currently, recipients and CDFA will enter into a grant agreement that is not subject to prevailing wage requirements.
+CDFA will comply with all necessary California laws to the extent that they apply to grant agreements.
+Grant recipients must comply with their own organization's policies and procedures. - 24.
+The RGA requires that letters of support be submitted in Arial font size 12.
+Will CDFA accept letters of support that don't adhere to this requirement?
+CDFA understands that it may not be feasible for all of the attachments and supporting materials (e.g., site plan, schematics, and letters of support) to adhere to the font and size requirements established in the RGA.
+Attachments and supporting materials that do not require specific templates will be accepted even if they do not adhere to the font and size requirements.